legumeinfo/datastore-specifications/PROTOCOLS/README.md

 [Update browser configs](#update-browsers) <br>

 ## General procedure for doing curation work on the datastore <a name="datastore-curation"/>

-NOTE: The instructions below are for curators working on files used by legumeinfo.org, soybase.org, and peanutbase.org.
-If you are a researcher or user of and you have a data set that you would like to contribute, please <a href="https://legumeinfo.org/contact">CONTACT US!</a>
-We would love to work with you.

 #### Datastore instances and organization
 As of January 2025, the datastore is being maintained at three locations: